Cosplay Model Meg Turney Turns Up The Heat In Tiny Bikini For ‘Tom Clancy’s Rainbow Six Siege’-Inspired Post

 In the photos shared to the popular social media platform, Turney rocks different versions of the same costume.
 Her most recent post sees her posing outdoors at dusk as she rocks a shiny black two-piece bathing suit that consists of a classically cut triangle top with straps that tie up behind her neck.
 The top’s triangles are super tiny, which leave quite a bit of underboob on display.

 Turney teamed her bikini top with a pair of matching string bottoms that tie up on the side while sitting super-low on her frame.
-The style of bottoms help accentuate the model’s curves by contrasting her hips to her slender midsection.
+The style of the bottoms helps accentuate the model’s curves by contrasting her hips against her slender midsection.

 For the costume, Turney also wore thigh-high black socks that feature striped details at the top.
 Completing her look, she also sported Caveira’s signature beret featuring a skull at the front.
-Turney painted her face white with highlights in black around the eyes, mouth, nose and cheeks to impersonate the character.
+Turney painted her face white, with black shadows around the eyes, mouth, nose, and cheeks to impersonate the character.

 All three photos she shared of her Caveira costume show her with the same makeup, beret, and braided hair.
 However, in the first shot she posted, Turney is wearing Caveira’s full military outfit.
 As she indicated in the post’s caption, she made the costume herself.